List of Hot Adult Contemporary number ones of 1990

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1990, 18 songs topped the chart, then published under the title Hot Adult Contemporary, based on playlists submitted by radio stations.
+In 1990, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1990 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1990, 18 songs topped the chart based on playlists submitted by radio stations.

-In the issue of Billboard dated January 6, Michael Bolton reached number one with "How Am I Supposed to Live Without You", displacing the final number one of 1989, "Another Day in Paradise" by Phil Collins.
+In the issue of Billboard dated January 6, Michael Bolton was at number one with "How Am I Supposed to Live Without You", which retained the top spot from the final chart of 1989.
 Bolton's song held the top spot for one further week before being replaced by Rod Stewart's recording of the Tom Waits song "Downtown Train".
-Stewart was one of five acts to achieve two number ones during the year, as he returned to the top of the chart in April with "This Old Heart of Mine (1989 version)".
+Stewart was one of five acts to achieve two number ones during the year, as he returned to the top of the chart in April with "This Old Heart of Mine".
 The song featured additional vocals by Ronald Isley, whose group the Isley Brothers had recorded the original version of the song in the mid-1960s.
-Michael Bolton, Mariah Carey, Gloria Estefan and Wilson Phillips also took two songs to number one during the year.
+Bolton, Mariah Carey, Gloria Estefan and Wilson Phillips also took two songs to number one during the year.
 Estefan and Stewart each spent a total of six weeks atop the chart, tying for the most weeks spent at number one during the year with Bette Midler, who spent six consecutive weeks in the top spot with "From a Distance", the year's longest unbroken run at number one.